|

 same effect as the testament of love that

-one gives when actually caring for the body
+one gives when actually caring for the body,

-after death.
-Many find post-death
+hands-on, after death.

-respect to the Death Journeyer.
+acts of respect to the death journeyer.

 |